 Important

 Always read the model card (the repo's README) before using a checkpoint.
-It tells you the intended task, the license, evaluation metrics, and known limitations.
+It tells us the intended task, the license, evaluation metrics, and known limitations.
 Never copy a checkpoint name blindly.

 Summary

-The pipeline() API is the single most useful entry point in Hugging Face Transformers.
-With one function call you ran sentiment analysis, NER, question answering, summarization, translation, text generation, image classification, segmentation, speech synthesis, and music generation — all on pretrained models, with no training required.
+This is how the pipeline() API works.
+It is the simplest entry point in Hugging Face Transformers.
+With one function call, we ran sentiment analysis, NER, question answering, summarization, translation, and text generation.
+We also ran image classification, segmentation, speech synthesis, and music generation.
+Every one of them used a pretrained model, with no training on our side.

-The pattern never changes: pick a task, pick a checkpoint trained for it, pass your input, and read the output.
-Once this workflow feels natural, the next step is fine-tuning — adapting a pretrained model to your own dataset, which the rest of this series covers.
+The pattern never changes.
+We pick a task, pick a checkpoint trained for it, pass our input, and read the output.
+Once this workflow feels natural, the next step is fine-tuning.
+That means adapting a pretrained model to our own dataset, which the rest of this series covers.